mcbuddy/testivai-visual-regression/memory-bank/systemPatterns.md

 ## Testing Strategy

-The TestiVAI Visual Regression system follows a comprehensive testing strategy adapted for the monorepo structure:
+The testivAI Visual Regression system follows a comprehensive testing strategy adapted for the monorepo structure:

 ```mermaid
 graph TD